curityio/azure-apim-oauth-proxy/README.md

  1. Selegt the **API operation** to debug.
  1. Add the required headers:
     1. Add `Origin` header and set the value to one of the trusted origins.
-    1. Add access token cookie, e.g. `Cookie: oauth-proxy-at=zzzz` where `zzzz` is the encrypted access token from the OAuth Agent (or the output from the `encrypt` script).
+    1. Add access token cookie, e.g. `Cookie: oauth-proxy-at=xxxx` where `xxxx` is the encrypted access token from the OAuth Agent (or the output from the `encrypt` script).
-    1. If testing a data-changing method, add csrf cookie and header, e.g. `Cookie: oauth-proxy-csrf=xxxx` and `X-oauth-proxy-csrf: yyyy` where `xxxx` is the encrypted value of `yyyy`.
+    1. If testing a data-changing method, add CSRF header and cookie, e.g. `X-oauth-proxy-csrf: yyyy` and `Cookie: oauth-proxy-csrf=zzzz`  where `zzzz` is the encrypted value of `yyyy`.

 1. Send request.
 1. Check trace information in the Trace tab in the HTTP response.